henrywerner/graphplan-ai/README.md

 # GraphPlan A.I.
 This program locates a possible solution to a provided 10x10 grid maze using a modified GraphPlan algorithm.
+If the maze is solvable, the AI will identify a solution and describe the moves it takes to reach the endpoint.
+If the maze is not solvable, the AI will properly identify that no solution can be found.

 ## Files Included
 `handler.java`